Dance Hall Racket (February 20, 1953)

 Directed by Phil Tucker

-The Actors: Timothy Farrell (Umberto Scalli), Lenny Bruce (Vincent), Bernie Jones (Punchy, Swedish Sailor), Honey Bruce Friedman (Rose - Lenny Bruce's real life wife), Sally Marr (hostess), Bunny Parker (dance hall girl), Joie Abrams (dance hall girl), Ronald Lee (unknown), Bill King (unknown), Mary Holiday (dance hall girl), Frankie Mann (dance hall girl), Harry Keaton (unknown), Joe Piro (henchman).
+The Actors: Timothy Farrell (Umberto Scalli), Lenny Bruce (Vincent), Bernie Jones (Punchy, Swedish Sailor), Honey Bruce Friedman (Rose - Lenny Bruce's real life wife), Sally Marr (Maxine, Lenny Bruce's real life mother), Bunny Parker (dance hall girl), Joie Abrams (dance hall girl), Ronald Lee (unknown), Bill King (unknown), Mary Holiday (dance hall girl), Frankie Mann (dance hall girl), Harry Keaton (Victor Pappas), Joe Piro (henchman)

 Free Download of the old movie Dance Hall Racket

 Dance-Hall-Racket-1953.mp4 (498mb - 720x526)

 Eleven years in Stir, A Homecoming Gift in Fur

 This is a bad movie . . . the acting is atrocious, the dialogue is dumb, and the plot is shallow.
 Are there any good reasons to watch this movie then?
 You bet your sweet bippy!
 Every movie is a grand stew - a blend of different people, ideas and motivations, putting themselves on film for all to watch and evaluate.

 On top of that, we get a fascinating and personal look at one of the most famous, or should I say infamous stand-up comics of the 1960’s, who had a terribly tragic life, and died of an overdose of drugs in 1966.
 The cable television network Comedy Central lists him as the number three greatest stand-up comedian of all time.